-Outside the US we expect to sell our ConfirmMDx for Prostate Cancer test through distribution partners.
-We have no experience marketing and selling our product candidates outside the US through a partnership.
-Moreover, there is no guarantee that we will be successful in attracting or retaining desirable distribution partners for markets outside the United States or that we will be able to enter into such arrangements on favorable terms.
+Following our acquisition of NovioGendix, in 2015 we launched a urine-based SelectMDx for Prosate Cancer testing solution in the Benelux Union region of Europe through our molecular diagnostic laboratory located in Nijmegen, the Netherlands.
+We also plan to commercialize the SelectMDx Prosate Cancer test as a CE-marked kit in Europe and internationally.
+In addition, we expect to sell our ConfirmMDx for Prostate Cancer test through distribution partners in Europe and internationally.
+We have limited experience commercializing our testing solutions outside the US, whether directly or through a partnership.
+Moreover, there is no guarantee that we will be successful in commercializing our testing solutions or in attracting or retaining desirable distribution partners for markets outside the United States.
 Distributors may not commit the necessary resources to market and sell our product candidates effectively or may choose to favor marketing the products of our competitors.
-If distributors do not perform adequately, or if we are unable to enter into effective arrangements with distributors in particular geographic areas, we may not realize international sales and growth.
+If we are not successful in commercializing our testing solutions outside the US, or if international distributors do not perform adequately, or if we are unable to enter into effective arrangements with distributors in particular geographic areas, we may not realize international sales and growth.

 Our results of operations may be particularly affected by volatility in currency exchange rates and our ability to effectively manage our currency transaction risks.
 In general, we conduct our business, earn revenue and incur costs in the local currency of the countries in which we operate.
-During the year ended December 31, 2014, approximately 95% of our revenue was generated, and approximately 87% of our total costs were incurred in, US Dollars.
+During the year ended December 31, 2015, approximately 95% of our revenue was generated, and approximately 87% of our total costs were incurred in, US Dollars.
 As we continue to expand internationally, our exposure to currency risks will increase.
 Historically, we have not managed our foreign currency exposure in a manner that would eliminate the effects of changes in foreign exchange rates.
 Changes in exchange rates between the foreign currencies in which we do business and the euro will affect our revenue, cost of sales, and operating margins, and could result in exchange losses in any given reporting period.